Lynxmotion/SES-P-ROS2-Arms/README.md

-# ROS2 PRO Arms Package
+# PRO ROS2 Arms Package

-The ROS2-PRO-Arms repository contains common packages that are used by both the physical and simulated LSS Arms (5DoF/6DoF & 550mm/900mm versions).
+The PRO-ROS2-Arms repository contains common packages that are used by both the physical and simulated SES PRO Arms (5DoF/6DoF & 550mm/900mm versions).

 ## Table of Contents